xiaozhaoGithub/spark-player/README.md

 # spark-player
 A video player developed based on Qt and FFmpeg.
-The rendering method uses OPenGL or SDL.
+The rendering method uses OpenGL or SDL.